sunnywang319/GeneratingNetsForRandomConvexPolyhedra/readme.md

     Row[{Graphics3D[polyhedron], goodnets}]
     ]

 ## Outputs
-Upon taking a polyhedron object in as its argument, generateallnets returns a 3D graphic of the original polyhedron and a list of all possible nets.
+Upon taking a polyhedron object in as its argument, the function returns a 3D graphic of the original polyhedron and a list of all possible nets.